 However, scientists believe single celled organisms might have developed on Mars in places that had some water over a billion years ago, and the new NASA Perseverance Rover is there to search for signs of extinct single celled life.
-The cells themselves will not have survived, but some of the chemical signs left behind by organisms might be detected in the samples collected by Perseverance, if we can ever get those samples back to Earth to examine them under a microscope.
+The cells themselves will not have survived, but some of the chemical left behind by the organisms might be detected in the samples collected by Perseverance, if we can ever get those samples back to Earth to examine them under a microscope.

 We no longer hope for more on Mars.

 We don’t hope to find fossils of bones of giraffe-like creatures that developed in the light gravity.
 We don’t hope to find fossils of trees or vegetation or leaves.
 We don’t hope to find fossils of fish or clams.

 The most we can hope for is signs that single celled microbes may have existed there over a billion years ago.